Remote Agents: Making That System Work With Workforce Management

 Ten years ago, the concept of a telecommuting workforce was just starting to gain acceptance.
 But we’ve seen a sizable shift away from centralized workplaces since then.
 It wouldn’t work for every type of company, but for contact centers?
 If the job is answering phones or responding to emails, there is nothing that prevents a qualified employee from doing that from his or her family room.

-The benefits are obvious: in the current economy, when there are more job openings than applicants, the option of working from home will appeal to those who have a choice between companies offering positions.
+The benefits of work from home customer service are obvious: in the current economy, when there are more job openings than applicants, the option of working from home will appeal to those who have a choice between companies offering positions.

 When hiring, look for agents that have experience with a telecommuting arrangement, that are born self-starters, and that are independent enough to be trusted on their own.
 It’s also important to keep a sense of inclusion with the company’s goals.
 These are still team members, so they should be able to attend meetings onsite when necessary, participate in all coaching and training programs, and communicate with other agents to answer questions or solve problems.